pagesjaunes/curiosity/README.md

 * "confServer" : The server where curiosity will store its data (keywords, context, template, ...)
 * "confIndex" : The index in confServer where curiosity will store his data

 Then open index.html.
 Let curiosity initializes its data (about 5 or 10 secondes) and reload the page.
 You are now ready to use curiosity.
+Note : If you don't run curiosity on a web server then use firefox instead of chrome because of the same origin policy.

 Documentation
 =============